-For the more adventurous there’s local delicacies like ‘Isaw’, barbequed chicken intestines with vinegar, which were crispy, creamy and chewy with a mild pate flavour, or ‘Balut’, a hard boiled fertilised duck fetus still in the eggshell, for those with an iron gut.
+For the more adventurous there are local delicacies like ‘Isaw’, barbequed chicken intestines with vinegar, which were crispy, creamy and chewy with a mild pate flavour, or ‘Balut’, a hard-boiled fertilised duck fetus still in the eggshell, for those with an iron gut.

-Street-food aside, Manila offers plethora of fine dining options and swanky cocktail bars.
-The Fairmont Makati and Raffles Makati, located in the one complex, is a one stop shop for wining and dining excellence.
-Options include the legendary Long Bar where, for a set fee, happy hour lasts from 5-8pm daily.
+Street food aside, Manila offers a plethora of fine dining options and swanky cocktail bars.
+The Fairmont Makati and Raffles Makati, located in the one complex, is a one-stop shop for wining and dining excellence.
+Options include the legendary Long Bar where, for a set fee, happy hour lasts from 5-8 pm daily.
 Be sure to try their signature Makati Sling cocktail while munching on pork crackling, beef sliders and un-limited peanuts and enjoying the live entertainment.